CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## vds.counts_15min
 A summary of 15 minute vehicle counts from vds.raw_vdsdata.
 This table only includes `division_id = 2`, since division_id `8001` is already 15 minute data in raw format in `raw_vdsdata` and the volume of data is very large (~700K rows per day) for storing twice at same interval.
 Instead you can query the view `vds.counts_15min_div8001` to simplify accessing division_id 8001 data in 15 minute count format.
-Summary assumes that null values are zeroes (in line with assumption made in old RESCU pipeline).
+Summary assumes that null values are zeroes (in line with assumption made in old RESCU pipeline), however, the availability of raw data means this assumption can be examined.

 Data quality checks:
 -- You can compare `num_obs` to `expected_bins * num_lanes`.
 Consider using a threshold.